 Georgia ranks 16th among U.S. states with the highest malpractice costs per person, per year.
 More and more Georgians incur injuries and losses due to their healthcare professionals’ negligence.
 The law gives them the right to claim compensation for their losses.
-Since the procedures are complicated, many victims turn to Georgia medical malpractice lawyers for help.
+Since the procedures are complicated, many victims turn to an Albany medical malpractice attorney for help.

 At Joe Durham Jr., P.C., we have been receiving more and more inquiries from Albany and Dougherty County residents.
 Some of our clients are well informed and fully aware of their rights.
 They know what they have to do, but they prefer to enlist our help to save time and effort.
 Others have no idea whether their case qualifies as medical malpractice.
 They ask us to review their case, explain their options, and guide their steps.

 We want to make sure our clients receive all the information and advice they need.
 As a result, we often begin discussions by defining medical malpractice.
 This way, our clients can figure out by themselves whether they have a case or not.

 Georgia Code section 51-1-27 defines medical malpractice and labels it as a tort.
 This means perpetrators can be held liable civilly.
 The law states healthcare professionals have to employ reasonable care and skills.
 Any circumstances in which they show a lack of care or skill are grounds for civil action.

 The victims of tort may seek compensation for their injuries or losses.
 To obtain it, they will have to prove that their healthcare provider neglected to follow protocol.
 They will have to show that:

 - The medical provider acted differently than any reasonable person in their shoes would have acted.